-Button Function Dial Turn to adjust the volume.
+Butto Button Function Dial Turn to adjust the volume.
 When adjusting the volume, press to switch between zones.
 When adjusting the volume, press and hold for at least one second to adjust the subwoofer levels.
 Turn to move through the menus or adjust a setting.
 When in a menu, press to select the highlighted option.
-On a screen with tabs, press and hold for at least one second to open the other tab, such as the PARTYBUS tab.
-Press to turn on the stereo.
+On a screen with tabs, press and hold for at least one second to open the other tab, such as the PARTYBUS tab. ტ Press to turn on the stereo.
 Press to mute and un-mute the audio.
 Press and hold to turn off the stereo.
 Press to open the menu.
 Press to return to the previous screen from the menu.
-Press and hold to exit the menu. Ð Press to change the source.Press and hold to open the PARTYBUS menu.
-44 Press to skip to the beginning of the track or to the previous track, when using an applicable source.
+Press and hold to exit the menu. € Press to change the source.
+Press and hold to open the PARTYBUS menu.
+144 Press to skip to the beginning of the track or to the previous track, when using an applicable source.
 Press and hold to rewind the track, when using an applicable source.
 AM, FM, or SiriusXM (in Live Mode) source: Press to tune to the previous station or preset.
 Press and hold for faster tuning (manual mode only).
-SiriusXM (in Replay Mode) source: Press and hold to rewind the current track.
+SiriusXM (in Replay Mode) source: Press to skip to the previous track.
 Press and hold to rewind the current track.
-Press to return to the previous DAB station in the ensemble.
-When you reach the beginning of the current available station in the previous ensemble.
+DAB source: Press to return to the previous DAB station in the ensemble.
+When you reach the beginning of the current ensemble, the stereo automatically changes to the last available station in the previous ensemble.
 Press and hold to change the ensemble.